 - Pullman City Centre Hotel and Residences, Dubai: The Pullman City Centre Hotel and Residences offers two distinct types of accommodation: hotel rooms and fully furnished apartments.
 The 317 key 5-star hotel has been operating since March 1998 and is managed by Accor.
 A major refurbishment and renovation programme of the Pullman City Centre Hotel was substantially completed in 2012.
 The Pullman City Centre Hotel includes a lounge, outdoor pool, food and beverage venues, gym and spa.
 The Pullman City Centre Residence, which opened in April 1998 and completed a major refurbishment in November 2015, offers 131 fully-furnished and serviced studios, one and two bedroom apartments. - Kempinski Mall of the Emirates, Dubai: The Kempinski Mall of the Emirates, Kempinski's first hotel in Dubai, is located on Sheikh Zayed Road, at the front of the Mall of the Emirates.
 The hotel began operating in April 2006 and, since January 2008, the hotel has been operating with a full inventory of 392 keys, including deluxe rooms, suites, Aspen chalets and business suites with private board rooms, some of which enjoy views over Ski Dubai.
 The Kempinski Mall of the Emirates includes a wellness spa, fitness centre, swimming pool and tennis court.
 The hotel features a number of restaurants and bars.
 The hotel was refurbished between 2013 and 2016, including all rooms, public areas and food and beverage outlets. - Novotel City Centre Deira and IBIS City Centre Deira, Dubai: The Novotel City Centre Deira and IBIS City Centre Deira both opened for business in November 2008 and are managed by Accor.
 These properties are both located in close proximity to the City Centre Deira shopping mall.
-This hotel cluster comprises the Hotels Business Unit's first budget/midscale hotels.
+This hotel cluster comprises the HOBU's first budget/midscale hotels.
 The Novotel offers 188 keys as well as international and regional restaurants, fully-licensed bars and an outdoor swimming pool.
 The IBIS offers 365 keys, a bistro restaurant and a bar. - IBIS Mall of the Emirates and Novotel Suite Mall of the Emirates, Dubai: The IBIS Mall of the Emirates and Novotel Suite Mall of the Emirates both opened for business in June 2009 and are managed by Accor.
 These properties are both located in close proximity to the Mall of the Emirates.
 The hotel has 204 keys, a restaurant, a café, two bars and a gym.
-The Novotel Suite has 180 residence keys, a restaurant, bar, 24 hour Deli Boutique, a swimming pool, a fully-equipped gym and a Carrefour market. - IBIS Al Rigga, Dubai: The IBIS Al Rigga opened for business in March 2010.
-This stand-alone budget hotel, which is managed by Accor, offers 280 keys, a café, bar and a fitness centre.
+The Novotel Suite has 180 residence keys, a restaurant, bar, 24 hour Deli Boutique, a swimming pool, a fully-equipped gym and a Carrefour market.

-&lt;sup>(2) Occupancy refers to the percentage of a hotel's rooms that are occupied over a given period.
+(2) Occupancy refers to the percentage of a hotel's rooms that are occupied over a given period.